mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="i-use-kimchi.png" alt="Graph of commits to Kimchi repository showing commits ending right after I started using it" maxWidth="600px" hasBorder="true" caption="Code commits to Kimchi, which stop almost immediately after I started using it">}}

 Over time, Kimchi's shortcomings became more and more apparent.
 I often had to click a VM's "clone" or "shutdown" button multiple times before it cooperated.
-And there were infuriating UI bugs where buttons disappeared or shifted position right before I clicked them.
+And there were infuriating UI bugs where buttons disappeared or shifted position right before I clicked on them.

 ### 3. Plan for remote administration

 {{<img src="vm-server-front.jpg" alt="Photo of my old VM server" maxWidth="250px" align="right" caption="My VM server is tucked away in the corner, which is convenient except for the occasional instance where I need physical access.">}}

 If you read the above and thought, "Kimchi is just software.
-Why did Michael have to build a whole new server to install a different VM manager?"
+Why did Michael have to build a whole new server just to install a different VM manager?"
 It's because I failed to anticipate the importance of remote administration.

 My VM server is just a PC that sits in the corner of my office with no monitor or keyboard attached.
 That's fine 99% of the time when I can SSH in or use the web interface.
 But for the 1% of the time when the server fails to boot or I want to install a new host OS, it's a huge pain.
 I have to drag the server over to my desk, disconnect my desktop keyboard and monitor, fix whatever needs fixing, then restore everything in my office to its original configuration.

 For my next build, I wanted a virtual console with physical-level access to the machine as soon as it powered on.
-I was thinking something like Dell's iDRAC or HP's iLO.
+I was thinking something like [Dell's iDRAC](https://www.delltechnologies.com/en-us/solutions/openmanage/idrac.htm) or [HP's iLO](https://www.hpe.com/us/en/servers/integrated-lights-out-ilo.html).

 {{<img src="idrac.png" alt="Screenshot of Dell iDRAC interface" maxWidth="600px" caption="Dell iDRAC was one option I considered for remote server management.">}}